Lady Colin Campbell: Writing career

-In 2020, Campbell released another biography called Meghan and Harry: The Real Story, addressing Meghan and Prince Harry's life, romance and ensuing rift with the Royal Family.
+In 2020, Campbell released another biography called Meghan and Harry: The Real Story, addressing Meghan and Prince Harry's life, romance and ensuing rift with the royal family.
+Julie Miller in Vanity Fair described the book as "aristocratic gossip", and labelled it as deeply subjective.
 Her other books include a book about her own mother titled Daughter of a Narcissus: A Family's Struggle to Survive their Mother's Narcissistic Personality Disorder, and a book about Queen Elizabeth II titled The Queen's Marriage.
 Campbell has been called a "polarizing figure" by Vanity Fair and an "amusing dinner partner" by Tina Brown.

 Television

 Campbell appeared on Comedy Nation, a British TV show.
-In November 2015, she took part in the fifteenth TV series of I'm a Celebrity...Get Me Out of Here!.
+In November 2015, she took part in the fifteenth TV series of I'm a Celebrity...Get Me Out of Here!
 The following month, she left the programme before its conclusion "on medical grounds".
 In a later interview, Campbell said that she felt bullied into leaving the show by Tony Hadley and Duncan Bannatyne.

 In 2016, she featured in a documentary entitled Lady C and the Castle, which was broadcast by ITV.
 The programme charted her journey in converting her dilapidated castle into a wedding venue.

-In 2017 she appeared at the castle in an episode of Salvage Hunters on Quest.
+In 2017, she appeared at the castle in an episode of Salvage Hunters on Quest.
 She also appeared on Through the Keyhole, where Keith Lemon toured Castle Goring.

 In August 2019, Campbell appeared on Celebs Go Dating, shown on E4.
 In November of that year she appeared on Good Morning Britain to defend Prince Andrew, Duke of York's associations with Jeffrey Epstein, who had been convicted of soliciting a 17-year-old female named Virginia Roberts for prostitution.
 She said that Epstein was not a paedophile but an ephebophile, and argued that there is a material difference between "a minor and a child" (no legal difference exists where Epstein was convicted).
 She reiterated this defence on the launch of GB News in June 2021.
 She subsequently sued the Daily Mirror after the newspaper accused her in an article of defending "Jeffrey Epstein's right to rape children".
+The case was later settled and the Mirror issued a public apology to Campbell.

 In early 2021, she competed in the MTV series Celebs on the Farm.

+Health

+In late 2016, Campbell suffered from sepsis.

+In October 2025, she was hospitalised after a fall.